By Laia Cardona, on 21 February 2022

 - Branded Lenses.
 This ad format allows brands to create custom augmented reality filters for users to incorporate into their content, similar to Snapchat and Instagram.

 - Influencer Package.
 You will be set up with a TikTok influencer relevant to your brand who will then create sponsored content.
-TikTok has their own platform for partnering with their creators.
+TikTok has its own platform for partnering with its creators.

 How to Advertise on TikTok Step by Step

 1. Create a TikTok Ads Account

 Because TikTok’s advertising program is still fairly new, the process isn’t as autonomous as on Instagram or Facebook.
 Visit the TikTok Ads homepage and click the "Get Started" button.